MyUNiDAYS/unidays-node/.github/GUIDELINES/contributing.md

 Enhancements may include completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 First of all please do a search on the issues already present to see if it's an enhancement that hasn't previously been suggested.
 If it has, maybe join the discussion on the pre-existing issue.
 This is to help reduce duplication of issues.
 If it hasn't been raised previously, please include as many details as you can using [the feature request template](feature_request.md).
 Label the raised feature request as `enhancement`

+### Running tests :heavy_check_mark:

+After pulling down the project, and before pushing to your branch, we would like for you to check that all the tests pass.

+If you haven't already, run `npm install`

+The tests in this project are written in [mocha](https://mochajs.org/).
+As such, to run the tests type `npm test` into the terminal of your choice.
+It should run the tests and output the results.

 ### Pull Requests :thought_balloon: